alt-ctrl-code/home/CONFIGURATION.md

 ### Command-Line Arguments

+Language runtimes provide ways of accessing commandline arguments, traditionally accessed though a `main` function as an array of string, like `Main (string[] args)` or `main (String args)`.

+Many ecosystems offer alternatives to the traditional program entry point, for example .NET also provides `Environment.GetCommandLineArgs();`, and Go provides `os.Args`.

+Java retains only the `main (String args)`, but the ecosystem (including Spring Boot) tends to use -D and system properties, for example `-Dspring-boot.run.arguments=--spring.main.banner-mode=off,--customArgument=custom`.

-The node runtime provides the process object, which exposes the `process.argv` array with the command-line parameters provided, including the executable, the target script and then trailing parameters as so.
+Javascript has the process object, which exposes the `process.argv` and `process.execArgv` arrays with the command-line parameters provided, including the executable, the target script and then trailing parameters as so.

 ```shell